-Public holidays are provided for in Division 7 of the QES.
-Clauses 23.1 to 23.5 supplement the QES provisions.
+Public holidays are provided for in Division 10 of the QES.
+Clauses 23.1 to 23.7 supplement the QES provisions.

-23.1 Payment for public holidays and for work on a public holiday - all employees, unless stated otherwise with a minimum payment as for 4 hours' work for the day.
+23.1 Payment for public holidays and for work on a public holiday - Fire and rescue stream

-- (a) Subject to clauses 23.2 and 23.3, an employee (other than a casual employee) who would normally work on a day on which a public holiday falls and who: - (i) is not required to work on that day, shall be paid for the ordinary hours the employee would normally have worked if that day had not been a public holiday;
+(a) Subject to clauses 23.4 and 23.5, an employee who is not a shift worker or a continuous shift worker (other than a casual employee) who would normally work on a day on which a public holiday falls and who: